David S. McKay: Lunar simulants

-The engineering simulant JSC-1 was developed by McKay, James Carter of The University of Texas at Dallas, and others.
+McKay, James Carter of the University of Texas at Dallas, and others developed the engineering simulant JSC-1.

 Martian microfossils

 McKay's team published their findings in 1996 regarding possible microfossil structures in Martian meteorite ALH 84001.
 McKay presented more than 100 talks at scientific and public gatherings on the possibility of life on Mars and the implications of that possibility.
+These claims were controversial from the beginning, and much of the scientific community ultimately rejected the hypothesis once all the unusual features in the meteorite had been explained without requiring life to be present.

 Contributions to medical science

 McKay's research group conducted studies of nanobacteria, tiny life forms such as might be found in extraterrestrial environments.
 McKay's group was also part of a pioneering study on the effects of lunar dust on health.
-Using one of the largest returned Apollo regolith samples released to scientists, the research team separated and studied the tiniest sized lunar dust particles.
+Using one of the largest returned Apollo regolith samples released to scientists, the research team separated and studied the tiniest-sized lunar dust particles.

 Asteroid 6111 Davemckay

 McKay was honored by the International Astronomical Union (IAU) by having asteroid 6111 Davemckay named for him in 2002.
 His IAU citation mentions his years of work on lunar samples as well as the positive effect his research on Martian meteorites has had on planetary research.

-"It was an unexpected but very high honor to have an asteroid named after me”, McKay said.
-"If it ever crashes into Earth, I will probably get the blame, but in the meantime it is very nice to have it out there orbiting the Sun for perhaps the next few billion years."